How to update image metadata java using GroupDocs.Metadata

 </dependencies>

-Alternatively, you can download the latest version directly from the GroupDocs.Metadata for Java releases.
+You can also download the latest JAR from the official releases page: GroupDocs.Metadata for Java releases.

 License Acquisition